Langdon Hill House bed & Breakfast -Stay here for the US 250th anniversary

 Traces of history were found in the attic eaves.
 Remaining Confederate bullets stand as silent evidence to the house's wartime occupation.
 During our extensive restoration, additional fascinating artifacts were uncovered, each one revealing more about the house's remarkable past.

-Come stay with us, and let the rich history of Langdon Hill House envelop you-it's an experience you won't soon forget
+Come stay with us, and let the rich history of Langdon Hill House envelop you-it's an experience you won't soon forget.

-We offer four charming bedrooms with private ensuites, each showcasing its own historic character, perfect for a stay at our Langdon House Bed & Breakfast.
+We offer four large, charming bedrooms with private ensuites, each showcasing its own historic character, perfect for a stay at our Langdon House Bed & Breakfast.
 For a glimpse into our beautiful establishment, check out the videos on the Langdon Hill House Facebook page.

 The Felty Room, located on the 2nd floor, is named after Dr. John Calvin Felty, a local farmer's son and town doctor who examined Civil War veterans seeking compensation for their war wounds.
 He also owned the house.
 An intriguing inscription adorns the wall of this largest room, measuring 328 sq ft, which faces Baltimore Street.
 The bathroom is equipped with a clawfoot tub and a separate shower.